 RI-24-CE-Lighting - Impact Evaluation of C&I Lighting Controls (Continuing)

 Lighting efficiency continues to be a significant contributor to savings in the C&I Electric portfolio, and it has been five years or more since C&I lighting was studied in an impact evaluation.
-This study focuses on lighting controls, which will continue to be an important part of the C&I portfolio even as incentives for luminaires is phased out.
+This study focuses on lighting controls, which will continue to be an important part of the C&I portfolio even as incentives for luminaires are phased out.

-RI-24-CX-ISPResearch - Commercial and Industrial Industry Standard Practice Research
+RI-25-CX-ISPResearch - Commercial and Industrial Industry Standard Practice Research

 The objective of this study is to better understand what the baseline or industry standard practice (ISP) is for certain technologies.
-There are two potential areas of investigation: One area is air compressors, where many projects use load/no load as the baseline but VFD (variable frequency drive) compressors are ever more common and could be standard practice.
+There are a few potential areas of investigation: One area is air compressors, where many projects use load/no load as the baseline but VFD (variable frequency drive) compressors are ever more common and could be standard practice.
 There may be an opportunity to study compressor ISP jointly with Massachusetts.
 The second potential area is a cannabis grow facility ISP study, particularly with regards to horticulture lighting.
 This is an emerging area in the state with great potential for efficiency.
 However, since it is emerging, there are varying views about what baseline practices are.
 These questions could be resolved with an ISP study.
-The Company will determine the specific area for investigation in late 2023 or early 2025.
+Other areas under consideration are variable frequency drives and changes related to adoption of the IECC 2024 building code.
+The Company will determine the specific area for investigation in late 2024 or early 2025.

 RI-25-CE-CommLighting - Commercial and Industrial Lighting